 - How to choose the most suitable material for building your small house;

-- How to fix things in your small house;
+- Simple ways of fixing things in your small house;

-- How to plan correctly go through all the construction stages;
+- How to plan correctly and go through all the construction stages;

 Did you like this collection of unique small house plans?
 See more small plans and designs here.

 Besides house plans under 1000 sq. ft. are you interested in buying a small rustic house plan designed by a reputable architectural firm from the USA?
 Take a look at these 11 affordable small homes